oraclejavanet/reproducible-research-course-project-2/README.md

 Peer-graded Assignment: Course Project 2

-* **Analysis report available on RPubs**
+**Analysis report available on RPubs**

-    <a href="http://rpubs.com/OracleJavaNet/491122">Analysis of U.S. Storm Event Data and the Impact on Public Health and the Economy</a>
+* <a href="http://rpubs.com/OracleJavaNet/491122">Analysis of U.S. Storm Event Data and the Impact on Public Health and the Economy</a>

-* **Storm data analysis Report**
+**Analysis report available on GitHub**

-    <a href="http://htmlpreview.github.io/?https://github.com/oraclejavanet/reproducible-research-course-project-2/blob/master/storm-data-analysis.html">Analysis of U.S. Storm Event Data and the Impact on Public Health and the Economy</a>
+* <a href="http://htmlpreview.github.io/?https://github.com/oraclejavanet/reproducible-research-course-project-2/blob/master/storm-data-analysis.html" target="_blank">Analysis of U.S. Storm Event Data and the Impact on Public Health and the Economy</a>

 ## Introduction